kolbe/pingcap-docs/dev/how-to/get-started/tidb-lightning.md

 popd
 ```

 If your `.csv` file has a header, TiDB-Lightning expects the header to contain the destination names of the columns in your table.
 The bikeshare `.csv` files do **not** have a header line with the column names we want to use, so we'll edit the files in-place to give them the header we want.
 Because the new header is exactly the same length as the old one, we don't have to copy the file or even use a real editor; instead, we can use the `dd` tool to overwrite the bytes in each CSV file with the bytes we want.
+This is really useful if you have extremely large files and don't want to make a copy of them.

 We also need to create symlinks to the CSV files using the filename format expected by TiDB Lightning.